krenzelok/JAKUB-Script-for-debloating-windows/README.md

  5. Remove Microsoft store (Optional) or only bloat
  6. Install essential programs like 7zip (Optional firefox if you dont have a browser)

-# This is a very first release
+# This is a very early release
  if you have problems make sure to open a pull